 RULES OF ENGAGEMENT FOR VANGELINE THEATER AND NEW YORK BUTOH INSTITUTE STUDENTS

 The New York Butoh Institute fosters a respectful community.
-Please read these terms of engagement for our students.
+Please read these terms of engagement before taking our classes or workshops.
 These recommendations apply to you if you are a student of Vangeline/Vangeline Theater and the New York Butoh Institute, and if you study the art form called “Butoh” with The New York Butoh Institute.

 We ask all our students to be on time for all classes and workshops.
 Butoh is a delicate practice and lateness is extremely disruptive.

 COMMITMENT AND SAFETY

-We ask that students do not leave workshops or classes in the middle of class without please notifying the teacher.
+We ask that students do not leave workshops or classes in the middle of class without notifying the teacher.
 If you are not feeling well, please let the teacher know immediately.
-Thank you for letting teachers know if you have an injury, and/or are not feeling well before or throughout classes.
+Thank you for letting teachers know if you have any type of injury before class begins.

 NO CELL PHONE, PICTURES OR VIDEOS

 Please silence your cell phones.
 No photos or videos are permitted during classes, excpet for our designated photographers.

 RESPECTING TEACHERS AND OTHER STUDENTS